dbdesign-students-spring2024/6-mongodb-analysis-VideoStorms/README.md

 ]
 ```

 This allows us to gain additional insight as it allows us to see all the units a certain person has, you would be unable to do this just looking at a CSV table.
 So we can see that Ingela has a lot of properties across vienna.
+This suggests a professionalization trend among top-rated Airbnb hosts, who might be leveraging their reputation and experience to cater to diverse guest needs, from budget accommodations to luxury experiences.

 ### Find all the unique `host_name` values: